jafingerhut/osx-spotlight-test/doc/README-test-sequence.md

 One such made-up word is "oleasterich".

-Sequence #4

-1. Start Word, when there is no file foo.docx in some folder
+Test sequence:

+0. Pick a folder in which to save a new document, one that has no file named foo.docx in it already.
+A folder newly created for testing purposes is good.
+Also open a new window in Finder, and enter the search term in the text box near the upper right of the window.
+   Leave this window open and visible during the tests so you can watch as its search results change (or not).
+1. Start Word
-2. File -> New Document
+2. Select menu item File -> New Document
 3. Enter text "oleasterich"
-4. File -> Save As.
+4. Select menu item File -> Save As.
 Leave File format as the default "Word Document (.docx)".
 Named the file "foo", which becomes "foo.docx" with the default file name extension added by Word.
-Clicked Save button to save.
+   Click Save button to save.
 5. Left the Word document open.

 From this point, I saw three different variations for what happened next.

 6a.
 Soon after saving the document, foo.docx was found by a Spotlight
-    search, both in a Finder window kept open for that purpose, and via mdfind command in Terminal.
+    search, both in the Finder window kept open for that purpose, and via the `mdfind` command in Terminal.
 Continue with step 7a below.

 6b.
 Within 60 seconds after saving the document, foo.docx was never
-    found by a Spotlight search, neither in a Finder window, nor via mdfind command in Terminal.
+    found by a Spotlight search, neither in a Finder window, nor via `mdfind` command in Terminal.
 Continue with step 7b below.

 6c. foo.docx was displayed as a matching result in a Finder window,
     but only for a few seconds, then it disappeared, and it did not return within 60 seconds after saving the document.
-It did not show up at that time via mdfind command, either.
+It did not show up at that time via `mdfind` command, either.
 Continue with step 7b below.

 Continuing from step 6a above:

 7a.
-In Terminal ran "mdimport -d1 foo.docx".
+In Terminal ran `mdimport -d1 foo.docx`.
 The mdimporter reported
-    was: "/System/Library/Spotlight/RichText.mdimporter".  foo.docx
+    was: `/System/Library/Spotlight/RichText.mdimporter`.  foo.docx
     still showed up in Spotlight results.
 8a.
 Closed Word document.
 Still in search results.
 9a.
 Opened Word document.
 Still in search results.